Đoàn Văn Hậu: U-22, U23, and Olympics

-Senior team
+Senior

-Due to his impressive performances at youth teams, he was named on Park Hang-seo squad for the 2018 AFF Championship and played an instrumental role on helping Vietnam to gain the second title, assisting important goals for his teammates which made him one of eleven main players of the tournament.
+Due to his good performances at youth teams, Văn Hậu was named on Park Hang-seo squad for the 2018 AFF Championship and played an instrumental role on helping Vietnam to gain the second title, assisting important goals for his teammates which made him one of eleven main players of the tournament.

 However, it was the 2019 AFC Asian Cup, in which he was one of the youngest players in the tournament at the age of 19, that saw him earned reputation.
-His notable performance was against Jordan, where he prevented a number of Jordanian attacks as Vietnam marched to the quarter-finals for the second consecutive time.
+His notable performance was against Jordan, where he prevented several of Jordanian attacks as Vietnam marched to the quarter-finals for the second consecutive time.
 He was later named as one of 10 best young players at the tournament.

-Van Hau appeared in all eight matches in the second round of 2022 FIFA World Cup qualification where he contributed significantly to the team success of reaching the final round of the qualifying process.
-However, his recurrence of torn meniscus injury forced him to miss the first two matches of third round against Saudi Arabia and Australia in early September 2021.
-On 13 September 2021, Hanoi FC confirmed Van Hau would undergo a comprehensive surgery in South Korea to completely treat the injury, which may last at least six months.
-Therefore, he must miss all 10 matches of Vietnam in the third round.
+Văn Hậu appeared in all 8 matches in the second round of 2022 FIFA World Cup qualification where he contributed significantly to the team success of reaching the final round of the qualifying process.
+However, his recurrence of torn meniscus injury forced him to miss the first 2 matches of third round against Saudi Arabia and Australia in early September 2021.
+On 13 September 2021, Hanoi FC confirmed Văn Hậu would undergo a comprehensive surgery in South Korea to completely treat the injury, which lasted several months.
+Therefore, he had miss all 10 matches of Vietnam in the third round.

+Playing style

+Văn Hậu is well known for his work-rate and hard-tackling style of play thanks to his height.
+He is quick, aggressive, physically strong, and a tenacious defender.
+However, despite his defensive abilities, he has also drawn criticism in the media due to his tendency to pick up cards, as he has often shown unsportsmanlike behaviour.
+On several occasions, he displayed vicious actions on the pitch during the AFF Championship through his rough tackles, elbow strikes and blatant punches to the opponent player.
+These antics made him one of the most controversial and violent players in Southeast Asia, and often made him the target of retaliatory fouls from opponents.